peymanshahidi/peymanshahidi.github.io/_pages/about.md

 ---

-I am currently a second year M.Sc. student of Economics at Tehran Institute for Advanced Studies (TeIAS), Khatam University, Tehran, Tehran, Iran.
+I am currently a second year M.Sc. student of *Economics* at [Tehran Institute for Advanced Studies (TeIAS)](https://teias.institute), Khatam University, Tehran, Tehran, Iran.
+I have obtained my B.Sc.
+Major in *Electrical Engineering* and Minor in *Economics* from [Sharif University of Technology](http://www.en.sharif.edu), Tehran, Tehran, Iran.

-My primary fields of interest are applied microeconomics and public finance.
+My primary fields of interest are applied macroeconomics and public finance.
 My secondary fields of interest are household finance and corporate finance.